Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 14. Function

-14.1.
-Write a function that gets two integers and display Addition 14.2.
-Write a function that gets two integers and display Addition, substraction , multipication 14.3.
-Write a function that gets two integers and display Division
+14.1.1.
+Write a function that reads two integers and display Addition 14.1.2.
+Write a function that reads two integers and returns Addition 14.1.3.
+Write a function that gets two integers and display Addition 14.1.3.
+Write a function that gets two integers and returns Addition

+14.2.1.
+Write a function that reads two integers and display Substraction 14.2.2.
+Write a function that reads two integers and returns Substraction 14.2.3.
+Write a function that gets two integers and display Substraction 14.2.3.
+Write a function that gets two integers and returns Substraction

+14.3.1.
+Write a function that reads two integers and display Multiplication 14.3.2.
+Write a function that reads two integers and returns Multiplication 14.3.3.
+Write a function that gets two integers and display Multiplication 14.3.3.
+Write a function that gets two integers and returns Multiplication

-14.4.
-Write a function that gets two integers and returns Addition 14.5.
-Write a separate function that gets two integers and returns Addition, substraction , multipication,
+14.4.1.
+Write a function that reads two integers and display Division 14.4.2.
+Write a function that reads two integers and returns Division 14.4.3.
+Write a function that gets two integers and display Division 14.4.3.
+Write a function that gets two integers and returns Division
-      division

-14.6.
-Write a function that gets two integers and returns maximum 14.7.
+14.5.1.
+Write a function that reads two integers and display maximum 14.5.2.
+Write a function that reads two integers and returns maximum 14.5.3.
+Write a function that gets two integers and display maximum 14.5.3.
+Write a function that gets two integers and returns maximum

+14.6.1.
+Write a function that reads two integers and display minimum 14.6.2.
+Write a function that reads two integers and returns minimum 14.6.3.
+Write a function that gets two integers and display minimum 14.6.3.
 Write a function that gets two integers and returns minimum

+14.7.1.
+Write a function that reads three integers and display maximum 14.7.2.
+Write a function that reads three integers and returns maximum 14.7.3.
+Write a function that gets three integers and display maximum 14.7.3.
+Write a function that gets three integers and returns maximum

-14.8.
-Write a function that gets three integers and returns maximum 14.9.
-Write a function that gets three integers and returns minimum 14.10.
+14.8.1.
+Write a function that reads three integers and display minimum 14.8.2.
+Write a function that reads three integers and returns minimum 14.8.3.
+Write a function that gets three integers and display minimum 14.8.3.
+Write a function that gets three integers and returns minimum

+14.9.1.
+Write a function that reads three integers and display median 14.9.2.
+Write a function that reads three integers and returns median 14.9.3.
+Write a function that gets three integers and display median 14.9.3.
 Write a function that gets three integers and returns median

-14.11.
-Write a function that gets length and width of a rectangle and returns area 14.12.
+14.10.
+Write a function that gets length and width of a rectangle and returns area 14.11.
 Write a function that gets radius of a circle and returns area

-14.13.
-Write a function that gets any positive integer and returns it's factorial 14.14.
-Write a function that gets any positive integer and returns it's digital sum 14.15.
-Write a function that gets any positive integer and returns it's digital root 14.16.
+14.12.
+Write a function that gets any positive integer and returns it's factorial 14.13.
+Write a function that gets any positive integer and returns it's digital sum 14.14.
+Write a function that gets any positive integer and returns it's digital root 14.15.
 Write a function that gets any positive integer and returns it's reverse

+14.16.
+Write a function that gets any positive integer and determine it's prime or not

 14.17.
-Write a function that gets any positive integer and determine it's prime or not
+Write a function that gets two positive integer(a,b) and returns a to the power b

 14.18.
-Write a function that gets two positive integer(a,b) and returns a to the power b

-14.19.
-Write a function that gets two positive integer and returns nPr (Permutation) 14.20.
+Write a function that gets two positive integer and returns nPr (Permutation) 14.19.
 Write a function that gets two positive integer and returns nCr (Combination)

-14.21.
-Write a function that gets two positive integer and returns GCD (greatest common divisor) 14.22.
+14.20.
+Write a function that gets two positive integer and returns GCD (greatest common divisor) 14.21.
 Write a function that gets two positive integer and returns LCM (least common multiple)

-14.23.
-Write a function that gets an array and returns sum 14.24.
-Write a function that gets an array and returns average 14.25.
-Write a function that gets an array and returns maximum 14.26.
+14.22.
+Write a function that gets an array and returns sum 14.23.
+Write a function that gets an array and returns average 14.24.
+Write a function that gets an array and returns maximum 14.25.
 Write a function that gets an array and returns minimum

-14.27.
-Write a function that searches any number in an array 14.28.
+14.26.
+Write a function that searches any number in an array 14.27.
 Write a function that sorts an array Ascending 14.28.
 Write a function that sorts an array Decending

-14.28.
+14.29.
 Write a function that gets a string and returns it's length